-Some standards passed by Congress in the wake of the explosion haven't happened, and more recent legislation in the US Senate was killed, a bill that would have closed loopholes mining outfits use to wiggle around violations.
+Some standards passed by Congress in the wake of the explosion have happened, and more recent legislation in the US Senate was killed, a bill that would have closed loopholes that mining outfits use to wiggle around violations.

-Massey Coal accumulated over $2 billion in unpaid environmental and safety fines before it was sold, with enforcers playing a long-held
+Massey Coal, not the owner of Sago, had accumulated over $2 billion in unpaid environmental and safety fines before it was sold, with enforcers playing a long-held

 pretend game of holding the industry accountable.